jbcodeforce/yarfba/docs/infra/storage.md

 * For cross-region replication we need to use [Data Lifecycle Manager](#data-lifecyle-manager).
 * Backup is done by using snapshot, and we can rebuild a volume from a snapshot, in case of AZ failure.
 * EC2 instance has a logical volume that can be attached to two or more EBS RAID 0 volumes, where write operations are distributed among them.
 It is used to increase IOPS without any fault tolerance.
 If one fails, we lost data.
 It could be used for database with built-in replication mechanism or for Kafka node.
 * RAID 1 is for better fault tolerance: a write operation is going to all attached volumes.
+RAID 1 is also not recommended for use with EBS.

+!!!- info "RAID"
+    Creating a [RAID 0](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/raid-config.html) array allows to achieve a higher level of performance for a file system than on a single EBS volume.
+I/O is distributed across the volumes in a stripe.
+If we add a volume, we get the straight addition of throughput and IOPS.
+Loss of a single volume in the set results in a complete data loss for the array.
+The resulting size is the sum of the sizes of the volumes within it, and the bandwidth is the sum of the available bandwidth of the volumes within it.

 ### [Volume types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-volume-types.html)